openvinotoolkit/openvino/tools/pot/docs/Introduction.md

 *  [Accuracy-aware Quantization](@ref pot_accuracyaware_usage) -- an advanced method that allows keeping accuracy at a predefined range, at the cost of performance improvement, when `Default Quantization` cannot guarantee it.
 This method requires an annotated representative dataset and may require more time for quantization.
 For more details, see the
 [Accuracy-aware Quantization algorithm](@ref accuracy_aware_README) documentation.

-Hardware (HW) platforms support different integer precisions and quantization parameters.
-For example, 8-bit in CPU, GPU, VPU, 16-bit for GNA.
+Different hardware platforms support different integer precisions and quantization parameters.
+For example, 8-bit is used by CPU, GPU, VPU, and 16-bit by GNA.
 POT abstracts this complexity by introducing a concept of the "target device" used to set quantization settings, specific to the device.

 > **NOTE**: There is a special `target_device: "ANY"` which leads to portable quantized models compatible with CPU, GPU, and VPU devices.
 GNA-quantized models are compatible only with CPU.